nidrissi/web/content/gdt-stabilite.fr.md

 Le groupe de travail porte sur les travaux récents de Galatius--Kupers--Randal-Williams sur la stabilité homologique, et plus particulièrement leur article *Cellular {{< tex "E_k" >}}-algebras*, dont voici le résumé :

-> *"We give a set of foundations for cellular {{< tex "E_k" >}}-algebras which are especially convenient for applications to homological stability.
-We provide conceptual and computational tools in this setting, such as filtrations, a homology theory for {{< tex "E_k" >}}-algebras with a Hurewicz theorem, CW approximations, and many spectral sequences, which shall be used for such applications in future papers."*
+<blockquote class="ml-3"><em>“We give a set of foundations for cellular {{< tex "E_k" >}}-algebras which are especially convenient for applications to homological stability.
+We provide conceptual and computational tools in this setting, such as filtrations, a homology theory for {{< tex "E_k" >}}-algebras with a Hurewicz theorem, CW approximations, and many spectral sequences, which shall be used for such applications in future papers.”</em></blockquote>

 ## Séances prévues